dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-28-random forest.md

 * Chi-square automatic interaction detection (CHAID)
 * MARS: extends decision trees to handle numerical data better

-At the very core algorithm tries to find the best binary split for the data so the **entropy** or **gini** is minimized in the branches taking in account the number of elements.
+At the very core algorithm tries to find the best binary split for the data so the weighted sum **entropy** or **gini**  multiplied by the number of elements in the branch is minimized.

 You can think of entropy or gini are measures of purity.
 So the best split intuitively will be on a feature that has the highest correlation to the target.
-We think of the algorithm like finding that feature randomly or with some heuristic and splits so that the weighted average $n_1*e_1 + n_2*e_2$ has the lowest possible score.
+We think of the previous algorithms like finding that feature **brute force** or with some heuristic and splits so that the weighted average $n_1*e_1 + n_2*e_2$ has the lowest possible score.

 This means we need to eliminate the entropy and at the same time to create spits that are close to even in terms of the number of tree elements.